-- Open-source license management: Contrast SCA provides license data (page 493) tied to open-source components.
+- Open-source license management: Contrast SCA provides license data (page 489) tied to open-source components.
 This data helps you understand intellectual property compliance and mitigate operational risk. - This feature requires an SCA license. - Open-source policy: With SCA, you can set policies to denylist open-source licenses.
 If a denylisted license type is deployed in your applications, it triggers an alert.
-To keep your library usage safe, set compliance policies (page 618) for your organization.
-To restrict use of specific open-source libraries and licenses, as well as set version requirements, you can set library policies (page 622).
+To keep your library usage safe, set compliance policies (page 613) for your organization.
+To restrict use of specific open-source libraries and licenses, as well as set version requirements, you can set library policies (page 617).
 This feature requires an SCA license. - Identification of CVE vulnerabilities Contrast SCA identifies the CVE vulnerabilities for each library that your applications are using.
 This data includes a description of each CVE vulnerability for a selected library as well as the number of applications using that library.

-This feature is available without an SCA license. - CLI and dependency tree: The Contrast CLI performs software composition analysis (SCA) on your application to show you the dependencies between open source libraries, including where vulnerabilities were introduced.

-The data that the Contrast CLI (page 508) collects is used to display a dependency tree (page 493) that brings awareness to underlying library dependencies.

-This feature is available without an SCA license.
+This feature is available without an SCA license. - CLI and dependency tree: The Contrast CLI performs software composition analysis (SCA) on your application to show you the dependencies between open source libraries, including where vulnerabilities were introduced. - The data that the Contrast CLI (page 509) collects is used to display a dependency tree (page 489) that brings awareness to underlying library dependencies. - This feature is available without an SCA license. - GitHub action: Use this integration to analyze a project's dependencies for vulnerabilities.
+The action will run Contrast SCA Action to detect vulnerable libraries.
+See Contrast SCA Action for more information.